econia-labs/inbox/README.md

    gcloud compute instances list
    ```

-1. Create a DNS record for your preferred domain:
+1. Create a new custom DNS record for your preferred domain:

    | Host | Type | Priority | Data                 |
    | ---- | ---- | -------- | -------------------- |